GeorgS/countsomething/README.md

 ### Run

-To start the application just enter `npm start` and the page will be accessible at `localhost:3333`.
+First you need to download all the dependencies with `npm install`.
+To start the application just enter `npm start`, the page will be accessible at `localhost:3333`.
 The state is stored in `store/state.json` and the clients sync trough socket.io.